ellakoa/postcard-poem/content/posts/deal-town.md

 ---
 title: Deal Town
-description: Deal Town gets more delightful as the years roll by.
+description: This has been my hometown for the past 9 years and I never tire of it, it gets more delightful as the years roll by.
 collection: Places
 aspect: landscape
 image: /img/derp-cat.jpeg
 metaImage: /img/derp-cat.jpeg
 alt: ???
-poem: |
+poem: |-

-  Deal town, not too big and not too small
+  Deal town not too big and not too small
   Fronted by pebbles and a low sea wall
   Named alleys lead to charming streets
-  Where houses lean and almost meet
+  Where houses lean and tightly meet
+  Walmer beach blooms in spring, has white beach huts and a picnic green

-  The town is steeped in villainous mystery
+  The area is steeped in villainous mystery
   And awash with a colourful nautical history
-  Has a castle built in the shape of a rose and a memorial bandstand where music flows
+  Two castles built in the shape of a rose
+  A memorial bandstand where music flows
   Fishing boats sit atop the shingle beach under skies that dominate this most easterly reach
-  Deal town once punished and harshly plundered Lovingly nurtured, quaint, delightful and cultured.
+  The towns once punished and harshly plundered Lovingly nurtured, delightful and cultured.
 alignPoemLeft: false
 address: |-
-  Deal Town
+  Rose Castles
-  Deal
+  Deal & Walmer
   Kent
 stamp: /img/derp-cat.jpeg
 author: Caroline Whitehouse